Configure AI recommendations

 - Date picker – Choose the period you want to analyze.

 - Clicks – The number of unique clicks on a recommendation frame.
 Each time the user clicks the product, a parameter is added to the URL.
-That is how we know that the clicked product comes from a particular campaign.
+That is how we know that the clicked product comes from a particular recommendation.
 These statistics are updated every hour.

 - CTR – (Click Through Rate) It is the number of unique clicks on a recommendation frame divided by the number of views of the recommendation frame.